minnojs/minno-quest/src/js/quest/API.md

 columns 	| An array of column descriptions.
 You can use a string here or a column object as described [below](#gridcolumns). rows 		| An array of row descriptions.
-You can use a string here or a row object as described [below](#gridrows). shuffle 	| Whether to shuffle the order of the questions.
+You can use a string here or a row object as described [below](#gridrows). shuffle 	| Whether to shuffle the order of the questions. required 	| Require the user to respond to all rows (true or false).

 ##### grid.columns
 If you set a string instead of a column object it will be treated as if you set only the stem and all other values will be set by default.